joelsyc/blog/README.md

-# Joel S. Y. C. Blog
+# Joel's Blog

 ## General Overview
 This is the Github repository for my personal blog.
-This is made using Jekyll.
+It uses Jekyll.

+## Technologies
+- Jekyll (and its dependencies)
+- Github Pages